Hildebrand Law, P.C. mobile logo

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023

-Annulment of Marriage in Arizona Does Not Affect Community Property Rights
+Annulment of Marriage Does Not Affect Community Property Rights in Arizona

 The court ordered the sale of the condominium.
 The court also decided the equity from the condo will be used to pay off the loan the husband had obtained.